1Px-Vision/AI_for_Healthcare/Project Pneumonia Detection from Chest X-Rays/README.md

 The dataset provided for this project was curated by the National Institutes of Health (NIH) to address the challenge of limited large-scale X-ray datasets with ground truth labels.
 These labels are essential for developing disease detection Algorithms.
 The dataset is pre-mounted in the Udacity Jupyter GPU workspace, along with code for data loading.
 Alternatively, you can download it from [Kaggle](https://www.kaggle.com/datasets/nih-chest-xrays/data) to run it locally.
 However, it is strongly recommended to use the Udacity workspace due to the dataset’s large size and the need for GPU acceleration during training.

+## Dataset Summary
+* Total Images: 112,120 frontal-view chest X-ray images
+* Unique Patients: 30,805
+* Resolution: 1024 × 1024 pixels
+* File Format: PNG
+* Metadata File: ````Data_Entry_2017.csv```` (includes Image Index, Finding Labels, Patient ID, Age, Gender, View Position, and Image Properties)

+## Disease Labels
+The dataset includes 14 common thoracic pathologies, derived using Natural Language Processing (NLP) from radiology reports:

+* Atelectasis
+* Consolidation
+* Infiltration
+* Pneumothorax
+* Edema
+* Emphysema
+* Fibrosis
+* Effusion
+* Pneumonia
+* Pleural Thickening
+* Cardiomegaly
+* Nodule
+* Mass
+* Hernia
+* Limitations

+The biggest limitation of this dataset is that labels were extracted using NLP, meaning there may be some inaccuracies.
+However, the estimated accuracy of the NLP-based labeling exceeds 90%.
+The original radiology reports are not publicly available, but additional details on the labeling process can be found [here](https://arxiv.org/abs/1705.02315) (provide the actual link).